Citigroup Maintains Salesforce (CRM) Neutral Recommendation

 Geode Capital Management holds 17,787K shares representing 1.83% ownership of the company.
 In it's prior filing, the firm reported owning 17,749K shares, representing an increase of 0.21%.
 The firm decreased its portfolio allocation in CRM by 4.15% over the last quarter.

 Price T Rowe Associates holds 15,170K shares representing 1.56% ownership of the company.
 In it's prior filing, the firm reported owning 19,133K shares, representing a decrease of 26.12%.
-The firm decreased its portfolio allocation in CRM by 22.37% over the last quarter.
+The firm increased its portfolio allocation in CRM by 76.08% over the last quarter.

 Salesforce Background Information